-Please note that that it is not envisaged that the Pelly-Fairfield 132kV powerline will be decommissioned.
-However should this come into effect at a later point in time, this EMPr will have to be updated to include specific measures and methodologies for the decommissioning activities.
+Please note that it is not envisaged the Wolvekrans 132kV Power line and associated substation will be decommissioned.
+However, should this come into effect at a later stage in time, this EMPr will have to be updated to include specific measures and methodologies for the decommissioning activities.
 Below are the major activities anticipated to occur during decommissioning.

 D.1.
-Waste Management Responsibility Frequency Notes D.1.1 Waste Management (a) Waste generation must be managed according to international best practice. (b) All materials that can be recycled must be recycled where possible.
+Waste Management Responsibility Frequency Notes (a) Waste generation must be managed according to international best practice. (b) All materials that can be recycled must be recycled where possible.
 Proponent In accordance with Eskom specifications and guidelines D.2.
-Emergency Responsibility Frequency Notes Response for spillages D.2.1 Soil Contamination (a) Contaminated soil must be removed and disposed of at an appropriate registered landfill site.
+Emergency Response for Spillages Responsibility Frequency Notes D.2.1 Soil Contamination (a) Contaminated soil must be removed and disposed of at an appropriate registered landfill site.
 Proponent In accordance with Eskom specifications and guidelines